 - Join a Special Interest Group

-There are many different Special Interest Groups affiliated with WAOTA, covering almost every specialty area of Occupational Therapy.
-Contact the convenor of the group that interests you and offer to fill a position (secretary, treasurer etc), present a topic or workshop, or attend the meetings and meet new colleagues who work in your field.
+There are many different Special Interest Groups affiliated with WAOTA, Contact the convenor of the group that interests you and offer to fill a position (secretary, treasurer etc), present a topic or workshop, or attend the meetings and meet new colleagues who work in your field.

 How can I find out information about registering to work as an Occupational Therapy in Australia?